cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-product-add-ons/README.txt

 3. YITH WooCommerce Product Add-Ons in "Single Prodcut" page

 == Changelog ==

+= 2.17.0 – Released on 15 Dec 2022 =

+* New: support for WooCommerce 7.2
+* Update: YITH plugin framework
+* Fix: keep conditional logic when duplicating blocks
+* Fix: minor bugs

+= 2.16.0 – Released on 15 Nov 2022 =

+* New: support for WordPress 6.1
+* New: support for WooCommerce 7.1
+* Update: YITH plugin framework
+* Fix: patched security vulnerability
+* Fix: minor bugs

 = 2.15.0 – Released on 13 Oct 2022 =